dragon-mobile/solid_state_relays_12v/README.md

 more risky way to increase current capacity is by soldering some point to point jumper wires from near the power connectors and the center lead of the output FETs and from the output of the FETs to the leads of the output connectors.

+TVSP2 is the only surface mount component on the bottom side of the board.

 ### Control In / Power Out